desmondgee/generic_mud/README.md

 The algorithm temporarily stores the above in a Lazy3DArray(located in util/lazy3darray.php) structure.
 This structure allows you to set and unset(delete) for various (x,y,z) coordinates.
 It also allows you to generate a list of coordinates when done to iterate over.

 The Lazy3DArray is then iterated upon to generate rooms at each (x,y,z) coordinate.
-There is also a random description generator inside queries/generate_rooms.php which applies a random description.
+There is also a random description generator inside queries/generate_rooms.php which applies a random description to each room.

 Game Frontend Structure